Christopher Moeller: Comics career

 His professional debut was in 1991, writing and painting Innovation Comic's Rocketman: King of the Rocketmen.
 This was followed by a run on the adaptation of Anne Rice's Interview with the Vampire, also from Innovation, for which he provided artwork and a number of cover illustrations.

 Moeller moved to Dark Horse Comics in 1994, writing and painting the first of his Iron Empires graphic novels (at that time called Shadow Empires) Faith Conquers, as well as the short story "The Passage" in Dark Horse Presents #79-81.
 He illustrated Andrew Vachss' short story "Treatment", included in Vachss' 2002 graphics-adapted collection Hard Looks.
 He also did James Bond covers, a number of Star Wars covers, and a "pop-up" Star Wars book called Battle of the Bounty-Hunters.

-In 1998, Moeller wrote and painted his second Iron Empires graphic novel, Sheva's War, for the short-lived Science Fiction imprint of DC Comics, Helix.
-That was followed by a run of covers for DC's Batman monthly comic book Shadow of the Bat.
+In 1998, Moeller wrote and painted his second Iron Empires graphic novel, Sheva's War, for the short-lived science fiction imprint of DC Comics, Helix.
+He made a run of covers for DC's Batman monthly comic book Shadow of the Bat.
 In 2000, he wrote and painted the graphic novel JLA: A League of One.
 He did an extended run of covers for the Vertigo monthly comic book Lucifer.
 In 2005, he wrote and painted the graphic novel JLA Classified: Cold Steel.

 Gaming career

 Moeller has worked in the gaming industry in parallel with his comics work.
 He has done numerous illustrations for White Wolf Games, including covers for their Aberrant game books, and miniatures game.
-He has provided over 250+ illustrations for the trading card game Magic: the Gathering.
+He has provided over 250 illustrations for the trading card game Magic: The Gathering.
 He has done illustrations for the World of Warcraft trading card game.
 He did the packaging art for the Axis and Allies Miniatures game.
-He also did the artwork for the Burning Empires (role-playing game) based on his own Iron Empires graphic novels.
+He also did the artwork for the Burning Empires game on his own Iron Empires graphic novels, and he did both artwork and design for the board game, Burning Banners: Rage of the Witch Queen, published by Compass Games.